davidfombella/davidfombella.github.io/_posts/2019-02-01-ggsoccer-rstats.md

   ggtitle("Passmap", "ggsoccer example")

-# Because ggsoccer is implemented as ggplot layers, it makes customising a plot very easy.
+# Because ggsoccer is implemented as ggplot layers, it makes customising a plot easy.
 # Here is a different example, plotting shots on a **gray** pitch.

 # Note that by default, ggsoccer will display the whole pitch.
 To display a